10 Stages of Grief & Strategies for Healing

 Stage 9: Hopefulness

 Hopefulness is the positive outlook that anticipates the best possible outcome in any given circumstance.
-This emotion is characterized by a feeling of expectation, optimism, and a strong conviction in the possibility of good.
+This emotion is characterized by a feeling of expectation, optimism, and a firm conviction in the possibility of good.
 Examples of hopefulness in real life include the following:

-When studying for a challenging test, a student might maintain optimism by visualizing success and concentrating on the possibility of success rather than the anxiety of failure.
+Even after being turned down several times, a job seeker continues to try because they believe the right opportunity will present itself soon.
+When studying for a challenging test, a student can maintain optimism by visualizing success and focusing on the possibility of success rather than dwelling on the anxiety of failure.

 An environmentalist maintains hope despite the difficulties facing the earth by thinking that group efforts may effectively address climate change and advance sustainability.